-Galen Weston, Jr is the son of Galen Weston, Sr., Canada’s third richest man with an estimated fortune of 10 billion.
+Galen Weston, Jr is the son of Galen Weston, Sr., Canada’s with an estimated fortune of 10 billion belongs to one of Canada’s wealthiest families.
 Galen Weston, Jr. runs The W. Garfield Weston Foundation in Canada, which had 296 million in assets and dispersed 29 million in donations in 2018, as well as issued 132 million in tax creditable receipts from 2009 to 2018.
 But the Canadian philanthropic operation is dwarfed in comparison to The Garfield Weston Foundation (U.K), chaired by Galen Weston Sr. With assets of £9.7 billion in 2017, it is one of the largest charitable foundations in the world.

 The question is, for how long can the taxpayer, especially the bottom 40% of people who share in 1.1% of this country’s wealth, afford to subsidize the Weston family, who instead of paying their employees $2 more per hour, line up for charitable tax credits so they can pay less in tax and burnish their images as businessmen/philanthropists, and while doing so, support the causes their own family cares about, whether it is in the interest of Canadians or not, even as tax-credited fortunes continue to balloon underneath them.